 You don’t need any specialist skills or tools and you can pick up everything you need from any hardware or DIY store.
 It's also a great way to explore new painting techniques without splashing loads on money on boards.
+Read on to learn how to make your own – and once you're done, make sure you check out our guide to canvas painting for beginners (opens in new tab).

 01. Gather the equipment